Finn Laudrup

 Finn Laudrup (born 31 July 1945) is a Danish former association football player who played as a forward.
 He represented a number of Danish clubs and played professionally with Wiener Sport-Club in Austria.
 He played 19 matches and scored six goals for the Denmark national football team.
 He is the father of former Denmark national team players Michael Laudrup and Brian Laudrup.

 Club career

-On club level, Finn Laudrup started at Vanløse IF in 1962 before he moved abroad to play professionally in Austria with Wiener Sportclub in 1968.
-He returned to the top-flight Danish 1st Division in 1971 for Brønshøj BK, before he moved a few leagues lower to become player/coach for the small-time club Brøndby IF in 1973.
-He went back to the 1st Division with Kjøbenhavns Boldklub (KB) in 1976, but would return to Brøndby in 1981, now in Danish 2nd Division.
+On club level, Finn Laudrup started at Vanløse in 1962 before he moved abroad to play professionally in Austria with Wiener Sportclub in 1968.
+He returned to the top-flight Danish 1st Division in 1971 for Brønshøj, before he moved a few leagues lower to become player/coach for the small-time club Brøndby in 1973.
+He went back to the 1st Division with KB in 1976, but would return to Brøndby in 1981, now in Danish 2nd Division.
 He played the 1981 season which ended in promotion for Brøndby.
 Before the 1982 season, Finn retired from football.